Ibraelf/kubernetes_bootcamp_exercises/fundamentals/routes.md

 #### On Minikube

-On Minikube, simply enalbe addon
+On Minikube, simply enable addon:

 {% hint style="info" %}
 On Minikube, ensure that the ingress addons is enable before continuing :